How to Become a Sales Manager

 What does a Sales Manager do?

-A Sales Manager manages and directs a sales force to achieve sales and profit goals.
-Designs and recommends sales programs and sets short- and long-term sales strategies.
-Being a Sales Manager evaluates and implements appropriate new sales techniques to increase the department's sales volume.
-Recommends product or service enhancements to improve customer satisfaction and sales potential.
-Additionally, Sales Manager ensures projects are completed on time and within budget.
-Acts as advisor to sales team regarding projects, tasks, and operations.
+A Sales Manager manages the sales teams and supporting operations required to implement the organizational sales strategy, drive revenue growth, and accomplish financial objectives.
+Implements processes, tools, and structures to support the sales organization's operations.
+Being a Sales Manager conducts long-term and short-term goal setting for teams and individuals and uses data to measure and monitor sales processes, identify issues, and enhance performance.
+Monitors the industry, business environment, competitors, and customers to develop action plans for expanding and retaining the customer base.
+Additionally, Sales Manager uses customer feedback and insights to collaborate with internal stakeholders to identify and suggest new products.
+Builds and develops effective sales and support teams with recruiting, mentoring, and training.
+Participates in meetings, presentations, and demos to support or close strategic or high-value sales.
 Typically requires a bachelor's degree.
-Typically reports to a Director.
+Typically reports to a director.
 The Sales Manager typically manages through subordinate managers and professionals in larger groups of moderate complexity.
 Provides input to strategic decisions that affect the functional area of responsibility.
 May give input into developing the budget.
 To be a Sales Manager typically requires 3+ years of managerial experience.
 Capable of resolving escalated issues arising from operations and requiring coordination with other departments.

 Some sales managers were managers from other departments who transferred to sales, but the majority are top-tier salespeople who were promoted to a management position.